-We paid our first quarterly dividend as a public company of \$0.1461 per share in August 2008 and subsequent dividends of \$0.475 per share in November 2008 and \$0.15 per share in February 2009, May 2009, August 2009, November 2009, February 2010, May 2010, August 2010, November 2010, February 2011, May 2011, August 2011 and November 2011.
-We also declared a dividend of \$0.15 per share on February 14, 2012, for the shareholders of record on February 24, 2012, payable on February 29, 2012.
+We paid our first quarterly dividend as a public company of \$0.1461 per share in August 2008 and subsequent dividends of \$0.475 per share in November 2008, \$0.15 per share in February 2009, May 2009, August 2009, November 2009, February 2010, May 2010, August 2010, November 2010, February 2011, May 2011, August 2011, November 2011, February 2012, May 2012 and August 2012, and \$0.05 per share in November 2012.
+We also declared a dividend of \$0.05 per share on February 18, 2013, for the shareholders of record on March 4, 2013, payable on or about March 8, 2013.

 We currently intend to use a portion of our free cash to pay dividends to our shareholders.
 The declaration and payment of dividends, if any, will always be subject to the discretion of our board of directors.
 The timing and amount of any dividends declared will depend on, among other things: (a) our earnings, financial condition and cash requirements and available sources of liquidity, (b) decisions in relation to our growth strategies, (c) provisions of Marshall Islands and Liberian law governing the payment of dividends, (d) restrictive covenants in our existing and future debt instruments and (e) global financial conditions.
-Dividends might not be paid by us.
+Dividends might be reduced or not be paid by us.
 Our ability to pay dividends may be limited by the amount of cash we can generate from operations following the payment of fees and expenses and the establishment of any reserves, as well as additional factors unrelated to our profitability.
 We are a holding company, and we depend on the ability of our subsidiaries to distribute funds to us in order to satisfy our financial obligations and to make dividend payments.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Inherent in Our Industry and Our Business" for a discussion of the risks related to our ability to pay dividends.